Images can help users if they are clear and simple. Make sure everyone can access the information that images convey.

 Include captions for all images that are not decorative.
 Add titles to help users scan content.

-Include images on a page only if they meet a real user need.
-Prepare alt text for images.
+- Include images on a page only if they meet a real user need.

 Set the correct resolution and file type

 Image resolution must be appropriate for the content.

 Don’t embed images with a large file size into content that you will publish online, such as PDFs or webpages.
 Optimise and compress all image files so they make it quicker for the user to access the information.

 Design for mobile devices first.
 An image will scale to the device people view it on.
 Check that it’s easy to read on a mobile phone screen and a desktop.

 There are many file types for images.
 Seek specialist advice to optimise an image file as a vector or raster file format.

 Use graphs, charts and maps if they explain complex information

 Use graphs, charts and maps for information that is too detailed for the text.
 Don’t use them if another format meets the user need – such as a list, table or tool.

 Graphs and charts display data, making it easier to understand.
 They are good for showing: